xsparc/iSensor-FX3-API/README.md

 ## Supporting Repositories

 The two repositories listed below were developed alongside this firmware and provide an easy way to implement iSensor FX3 Firmware features in a .NET application.
-It is *highly* recommended that the FX3 Firmware and API versions match!

 1. [iSensor FX3 API](https://github.com/juchong/iSensor-FX3-API)